rmsrosa/random_notes/docs/src/generative/parzen_estimation_score_matching.md

 [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) briefly mentioned that minimizing $J_{\mathrm{ESM}}({\boldsymbol{\theta}})$ directly is "basically a non-parametric estimation problem", but dismissed it for the "simple trick of partial integration to compute the objective function [$J_{\mathrm{ISM}}({\boldsymbol{\theta}})$] very easily".
 As we have seen, the trick is fine for model functions for which we can compute the gradient without much trouble, but for modeling it with a neural network, for instance, it becomes prohibitive.

-A few years later, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using a Parzel kernel density estimation
+A few years later, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) commented about the idea of using a Parzel kernel density estimation
 ```math
     \tilde p_\sigma(\mathbf{x}) = \int K\left(\frac{\mathbf{x} - \mathbf{x}_n}{\sigma}\right) \;\mathrm{d}\tilde p_0(\mathbf{x}) = \frac{1}{\sigma N}\sum_{n=1}^N K\left(\frac{\mathbf{x} - \mathbf{x}_n}{\sigma}\right),
 ```